nmxmxh/master-ovasabi/docs/generated/internal/repository/campaign/README.md

 Define the Campaign struct here Campaign represents a campaign entity (move from shared repository types if needed)

+### LeaderboardEntry

+LeaderboardEntry represents a leaderboard row (move to a shared types file if needed)

+### RankingColumn

+### RankingFormula

+RankingFormula represents a parsed and validated ranking formula Supports multiple columns and directions, and can be extended for expressions Example: "referral_count DESC, username ASC"

+#### Methods

+##### ToSQL

+ToSQL returns the SQL ORDER BY clause for the validated formula

 ### Repository

 Repository handles database operations for campaigns